maucejo/elspub/docs/manual.typ

 This template has been initiated by James R swift (#github-user("jamesrswift")) and finalized by Mathieu Aucejo (#github-user("maucejo")).
 However, it is still in development and may not be fully compatible with all Elsevier journals.

-The template uses the following fonts to conform to the Elsevier style:
-- #link("https://fonts.google.com/specimen/Charis+SIL")[Charis SIL] for the main text
-- #link("https://www.stixfonts.org/")[STIX Two Math] for maths
-- #link("https://fonts.google.com/specimen/Roboto")[Roboto] for the journal homepage

 This manual provides an overview of the features of the #package[elspub] template and how to use it.

 #warning-alert[The template is provided as is by the Typst community and is not affiliated with Elsevier.]